Klara

 However, it’s important to understand that the special is not a cache—it is the deisgnated storage device for the pool’s metadata.
 If the special is corrupted or fails, the entire pool will become unreadable.

 Since losing the pool’s metadata means losing the pool itself, the special vdev should always be a mirror, and ideally at least 3 deep.
-The flash in the multiple devices will wear evenly, so it is suggested to replace its members on a staggered cycle so they don’t all wear out at once.
+The flash in the multiple devices will wear evenly, so it is recommended to replace its members on a staggered cycle.
+This ensures they don’t all wear out at once.

 Some of the pools we have designed purposely use a mix of different SSD models/manufacturers/sizes to further reduce the likelihood that multiple devices in the mirror will fail at the same time.

 ZFS will not migrate the metadata for existing files when a special is added to the pool.
 As files are modified and updated, their metadata will be written to the new dedicated devices.
 As our customer’s metadata migrated to the special over time, the overall performance of the system improved.
-(This was expected, as the latency for a random read from an SSD is often measure in 10s or 100s of microseconds, as opposed to the 4-30 milliseconds of a spinning disk.)
+(We expected this as the latency for a random read from an SSD is often measure in 10s or 100s of microseconds, as opposed to the 4-30 milliseconds of a spinning disk.)

 As data continued to churn through the system, performance continued to increase as the IOPS load from metadata reads shifted from the HDDs to the new special

-Although a special can store small data blocs as well as metadata blocks, we decided not to enable that feature after some initial testing, For this particular customer, enabling small data block storage filled the special vdevs and did not provide the same kind of performance gains—reading the metadata was required for every backup operation, while the data blocks themselves were read much less frequently.
+Although a special can store small data blocs as well as metadata blocks, we decided not to enable that feature after some initial testing, For this particular customer, enabling small data block storage filled the special vdevs and did not provide the same kind of performance gains.
+Each backup operation required reading the metadata, while the data blocks themselves were read much less often.

 Conclusions

-Our team is committed to and has consistently helped customers across many industries investigate and improve the performance of their storage and resolve pathologies that were impacting their end users.
-If your storage isn’t as fast as you feel it should be, reach out to the Klara team for a Storage Performance Audit—we’ll get to the bottom of the issue, and get the results your system is capable of.
+Our team is committed to and has consistently helped customers across many industries investigate and improve the performance of their storage through ZFS Performance Optimization and resolve pathologies that were impacting their end users.
+If your storage isn’t performing as fast as you think it should, reach out to the Klara team for a Storage Performance Audit.
+We’ll get to the bottom of the issue and deliver the results your system is truly capable of.